przemektmalon/3D/README.md

 -Ambient Occlusion

--Blended multi-texturing using alpha map, up to four textures.
+-Blended multi-texturing (splatting) using alpha map, up to four textures.

--Multi material meshes (any number of triangle lists with different materials in one mesh)
+-Multi material models (any number of triangle lists with different materials in one mesh)

 -Logarithmic depth buffer (large precision allows for very large scenes with no z clipping)

--Easily programmable text console (define commands that take numbers, vectors and strings)
+-Text console (define commands that take numbers, vectors and strings)

--Mouse object selection

--Mesh utilities tool.
-For importing and exporting wavefront and binary mesh files, joining triangle lists, setting textures.

 -Scene graph/hierarchical tranformations